marcelpetersen/mobil/_posts/2019-11-15-wunder-mobility-named-one-of-the-top-ten-automotive-startups-by-automobility-la.md

 AutoMobility LA’s 2019 Top Ten Automotive Startups Competition recognizes breakthrough technologies with the most potential to positively impact society and change how mobility is perceived and experienced.
 Startups focusing on automation, clean/sustainable mobility, advanced material, connectivity, manufacturing, and Mobility-as-a-Service (MaaS) were invited to apply — and ten were selected to participate in a pitch session onsite at the event in front of some of the industry’s well-respected thought leaders, including Fontinalis Partners’ Dan Ratliff, New Mobility World’s Dirk Evenson, and Plug and Play Tech Center’s Fan Wen.

-We are proud and honored to be recognized alongside other innovative mobility startups and look forward to the award ceremony on Tuesday, November 19th.
-Stay tuned and I hope to see you there!
+While we didn’t win the grand prize in the competition, we are proud and honored to have been recognized alongside other innovative mobility startups and look forward to next year’s conference.